zpollats/golf-automation-tool/README.md

 ## License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.s

 ## Contributing